emilyspieler/certification-node/README.md

 All the foundational pieces should be there.
 If I were given more time, I would love to focus more on the UI/UX portion by making the "mark as purchased" as well as "edit" and "delete" buttons directly on the items page, instead of needing to click on a separate "show item" page.
 There are also additional features I would like to add such as privacy settings where users can "choose" who they would like to view their lists and who would be allowed to edit.

 Finally, it would be great to add additional features for max prices as well as coupon code API's.

+Closing remarks:
+My biggest focus on this project, other than fulfilling the criteria, was creating a accessible site.
+I wanted to showcase my ability to create a site that has the ability to be navigated without a mouse, with a screen reader, etc.

+Web accessibilty features:
+-site that can be navigated through tabs without a mouse -a hidden feature that skips the navbar for the tab feautre -tested for contrast with greyscale screen
+-Tested with screen reader